-Table 1.3 Sub-sectors and assets included in end-use
+Table 1.3 Sub-sectors and assets included in end use

-Sector Sub-sector Assets Buildings Energy efficiency Building materials (envelope and interior) Appliances and lighting HVAC (heating, ventilation, and air conditioning) Smart meters Electrification Heat pumps Renewables Bioenergy Geothermal Solar home systems Other renewables Industry Energy efficiency Industrial energy management systems Fuel efficiency Electrical efficiency Heat pumps Ţ Renewables Bioenergy Geothermal Thermal solar Other end uses Industry CCUS Transport Energy efficiency Road vehicles (passenger light duty vehicles, light commercial vehicles, heavy-freight traffic vehicles, medium-freight traffic vehicles and other road vehicles) Other end uses Road electric vehicles Private EV chargers their size and power class, according to the Worldwide Harmonised Light Vehicles Test Procedure [WLTP]) compared to the average price of vehicles in eight size and eight power classes in each country in that year.
+In the light duty vehicles sector, spending is taken to be the additional price of each efficient vehicle sold (defined as those in the top 25% for fuel economy in their size and power class, according to the Worldwide Harmonised Light Vehicles Test Procedure [WLTP]) compared to the average price of vehicles in eight size and eight power classes in each country in that year.
 Different size and power classes are considered to take into account expressed consumer preferences and to maintain the principle of reduced energy demand for the same level of energy service provided.
 Electric light duty vehicles - both battery electric vehicles (BEV) and plug-in hybrid electric vehicles (PHEV) are included in this exercise with their electricity consumption converted to litres of gasoline equivalent on a WLTP basis.
 Underlying data is derived from IHS Markit (2018) and supplemented with public data sources and Marklines (2021), according to the general methodology of the Global Fuel Economy Initiative (GFEI, 2019).
 This price-based approach differs from cost-based approaches that estimate the total cost of the improving efficiency of the car fleet rather than the incremental consumer spending only.
 Cost-based approaches are commonly used in modelling exercises and aim to quantify the additional costs associated with improved fuel economy in future years, such as those incurred by manufacturers.